Welcome

 A duty to act positively may arise where there is a special relationship between the defendant and the claimant.
 This relationship often involves an element of dependency, reliance, or an assumption of responsibility by the defendant for the claimant's welfare.

-Key Term: Special Relationship A pre-existing relationship between the claimant and defendant (eg, employer/employee, parent/child, doctor/patient) that justifies imposing a positive duty to act for the claimant's safety or well-being.
+A pre-existing relationship between the claimant and defendant (eg, employer/employee, parent/child, doctor/patient) that justifies imposing a positive duty to act for the claimant's safety or well-being.

 Examples include the duty owed by an employer to an employee to provide a safe working environment, or a parent to their child.
 Another basis for this exception is where the defendant has voluntarily assumed responsibility for the claimant's safety.
+If assumption of responsibility is established, proximity is often satisfied and it will commonly be fair, just and reasonable to impose a duty.

-Key Term: Assumption of Responsibility Where the defendant, through words or conduct, takes on a responsibility for the claimant's safety or well-being, leading the claimant to rely on that assumption.
+Where the defendant, through words or conduct, takes on a responsibility for the claimant's safety or well-being, leading the claimant to rely on that assumption.

 Worked Example 1.1